Wu Zetian: North Gate Scholars

 Toward the end of Gaozong's life, Wu began engaging a number of mid-level officials who had literary talent, including Yuan Wanqing (元萬頃), Liu Yizhi, Fan Lübing, Miao Chuke (苗楚客), Zhou Simao (周思茂), and Han Chubin (韓楚賓), to write a number of works on her behalf, including the Biographies of Notable Women (列女傳), Guidelines for Imperial Subjects (臣軌), and New Teachings for Official Staff Members (百僚新誡).
 Collectively, they became known as the "North Gate Scholars" (北門學士), because they served inside the palace, which was north of the imperial government buildings, and Wu sought advice from them to divert the powers of the chancellors.

 The "Twelve Suggestions"

-Around the new year 675, Wu submitted 12 suggestions.
+On 28 January 675, Wu submitted 12 suggestions.
+The specific proposal has not survive in full, but at least 7 suggestions are known.
 One was that the work of Laozi (whose family name was Li and to whom the Tang imperial clan traced its ancestry), Tao Te Ching, should be added to imperial university students' required reading.
 Another was that a three-year mourning period should be observed for a mother's death in all cases, not just in cases when the father was no longer alive.
 Emperor Gaozong praised her suggestions and adopted them.